vernondcole/learn-salt/lessons/windows/Windows_in_a_VM.md

 - in `Minion Name` enter your desired Salt Id.
 Perhaps `x-win10`.
 - click the `Install` button.

-Go back to the Bevy Master and accept your new minion.
+After the smoke clears, go back to the Bevy Master and accept your new minion.

 `sudo salt-key -a <Salt ID>`

 For example: `sudo salt-key -a x-win10`

-Procede to send commands to your new Salt minion and its friends.
+Proceed to send commands to your new Salt minion and its friends.

 `sudo salt \* test.version`